 Users agree that these moldable silicone earplugs are particularly comfortable for swimming because they fit over your ear canal like a cover, rather than inside it.
 However, some users find it tricky to apply them so that they form a water-tight seal.
 A couple of users say it helps to make sure your ears are completely dry before you apply the plugs.
 Mack's also stresses that the earplugs should be pressed into the outer ear only and never inserted into the ear canal.
 The earplugs can be used five or six times before they need to be discarded.

-Mack's Pillow Soft earplugs have a noise reduction rating of 22 decibels, which some reviewers say is enough for ignoring a spouse's snoring or for sleeping on an airplane.
-They also come in a children's version, which can be used by adults with small ears as well.
-Some reviewers with small ears say they just tear the larger Pillow Soft earplugs in half, effectively giving themselves twice as many earplugs for the same price.
+Along with their water-blocking abilities, Mack's Pillow Soft earplugs have a noise reduction rating (NRR) of 22 decibels, which some reviewers say is enough for ignoring a spouse's snoring or for sleeping on an airplane.
+However, many owners say this type of earplug is not comfortable for overnight use.

 Several users say that they had say that they like to adjust the size of these moldable silicone earplugs, either tearing them in half to fit a smaller ear or tearing off a piece and molding it onto a larger plug to fit a larger ear.
 However, Mack's recommends against doing this, warning that breaking the earplugs into smaller pieces can cause them to get stuck inside the ear canal.
 For children under six, Mack's recommends using its smaller Kid Size Silicone Earplugs (Est. $5 for 6 pairs) instead.